pableess/Bleess.Extensions.Logging.File/README.md

  ## Benchmarks

- For performance benchmarked aginst a couple of other popular file loggers for .NET core.
+ The library has be benchmarked against a couple of other popular file loggers for .NET core.
 Specically NReco and Karambolo loggers.
 See the results below.

  #### Simple Text Message
  ```